epic-power-rpg/roll20/README.md

 ## Generate files for Roll20

+### Scripts

 It is useful to split scripts up into separate files for ease of development, however, it is easier to copy just one script to Roll20.
-In order to simplify this process, use the following to generate `./ui/bin/roll20.js` script that is a combination of all scripts.
+In order to simplify this process, use the following to generate `./bin/roll20.js` script that is a combination of all scripts.

 Any of the following will merge scripts: